 In recent years, many philosophical discussions about emergence have shifted focus from the philosophy of mind to the philosophy of the physical sciences.
-It has been suggested that physics presents us with emergent phenomena (Batterman 2002, 2011), or that chemistry is the embodiment of emergence (Luisi 2002).
-Many of the discussed examples of emergent phenomena come from the study of materials.
-They include phase transitions (Batterman 2002), superconductivity (Anderson 1972, Morrison 2012), ferromagnetism and antiferromagnetism (Cox and Pines 2005), the quantum Hall states (Laughlin and Pines 2000).
-From a theoretical standpoint, emergent phenomena have been associated with symmetry breaking (Anderson and Stein 1988, Anderson 2004), mathematical singularities (Batterman 2002), multiple realizability (Cunningham 2001, Bedau 2008), computational irreducibility (Bedau 2008, Wolfram 1985).
+It has been suggested that physics presents us with emergent phenomena or that chemistry is the embodiment of emergence.
+Many of the discussed examples of emergent phenomena come from the study of materials, such as phase transitions, superconductivity, ferromagnetism and antiferromagnetismes, and the quantum Hall states.

-Our project aims to explore the existence of emergent phenomena in materials.
+Our project explored the existence of emergent phenomena in materials.
 The fact that the physical and chemical properties of materials can be intersubjectively scrutinized, that they are amenable to measurement, to experiment and to a quantitative understanding to a greater extent than those in other special sciences, makes the study of materials an ideal domain for the investigation of emergence.

-Our proposed research focuses on a striking phenomenon observed in some materials: piezoelectricity.
-A material is said to be piezoelectric if the application of an external mechanical stress gives rise to electric polarization (direct effect) and it experiences mechanical deformations when placed in an electric field (converse effect) (Yang, 2005).
+A material is said to be piezoelectric if the application of an external mechanical stress gives rise to electric polarization (direct effect) and it experiences mechanical deformations when placed in an electric field (converse effect).
 The piezoelectric effect is defined by the following equations:

 where P is polarization, T is stress, S is strain, E is the intensity of the electric field, and d is the piezoelectric coefficient of the material.